Top Of The Falls

 More to see.

 Murchison Falls National Park is home to the largest number of Rothschilds Giraffe in the world, with around 60% of the entire population living in Uganda.
-Most of them are found in Murchison Falls National Park, followed by Lake Mburo National Park, Kidepo Valley National Park as well as Pian Up Wildlife Reserve.
+Most of them are in Murchison Falls National Park, by Lake Mburo National Park, Kidepo Valley National Park as well as Pian Up Wildlife Reserve.

 The park is home to the big 4 animals including the lions, leopards, buffaloes and elephants.
 Additionally, there are Rhinos in Ziwa Rhino sanctuary, in Nakasongola district which is en route to the park.